zawarski/Leaflet.VectorGrid/README.md

 			}
 		},

+		place: {
+			icon: new L.Icon.Default()
+		},

 		road: []
 	}
 };

-Polylines and polygons can be styled exactly like normal Leaflet overlays, points can be styled like CircleMarkers.
+Polylines and polygons can be styled exactly like normal Leaflet overlays, points can be styled like polygons using CircleMarkers or as Icon.

 var pbfLayer = L.vectorGrid.protobuf(url, vectorTileOptions).addTo(map);